What are eligible residency exception statuses?

-You could get funding as an Northern Ireland student if you're:
+You could get funding as a Northern Ireland student if you're:

 - a refugee, or a relative of one

-- under humanitarian protection as a result of a failed application for asylum and living in Northern Ireland, or the relative of one
+- under humanitarian protection as a result of a failed application for asylum and living in Northern Ireland, or the relative of someone with this status

 - granted 'Discretionary Leave to remain in the UK' or a relative of someone granted 'Discretionary Leave to remain in the UK' where no application for asylum has been made